-Identity and belonging have always been an important part of human life, but are becoming more significant today.
-We live in an era dominated by the pursuit of identity through the new information technology on various levels.
+Identity and belonging have always been an important part of human life, but are becoming yet more significant today.
+We live in an era dominated by the pursuit of identity through our new information technology on various levels.
 We can easily observe this in the power of famous people, brand names, logos and labels.
 On top of this is a greater emphasis on collective forms of identification through gender, ethnicity, vocation, religion, country or political affiliation.

-We are compelled to develop a recognized name or unique identity for ourselves so that we can be successful in the marketplace, particularly in the social media where business and friendship depends upon having a known name and face.
-From our facebook images to career resumes, and profiles for seeking new relationships, we are dominated by the pursuit of identity, which requires inventing an identity for ourselves and marketing it as if it were who we really are.
+We are compelled to develop a recognized name or unique identity for ourselves so that we can be successful in the marketplace, particularly in the social media where business and friendship depends upon having a known name and face or association.
+From our Facebook images to career resumes, and profiles for seeking new relationships, we are dominated by the pursuit of identity, which requires inventing an identity for ourselves and marketing it as if it were who we really are.

 What is Our True Nature?

 But what is our true identity at a deeper existential level?
 Who are we in our original nature behind and before the outer social images that we are so caught up in?
 And if that outer image is not who we truly are, can it bring us real happiness, peace and contentment, even if it may provide us money, recognition and power?
 Having a successful outer identity may not provide inner peace, happiness or even harmony with other people.